-Enter the IP address of the IDENTControl Compact (preset to 169.254.10.12) in the input field of a web browser and press return to confirm.
+Enter the IP address of the IDENTControl Compact in the input field of a web browser and press return to confirm.

-Select one of the following windows on the homepage by clicking the link in the Contents box:
+Select a window on the homepage by clicking one of the links in the Contents box.

 - Network settings (Network)

 - Email function settings (Email)

 - Security settings (Security)

-- Send command (Send command)
+- Send commands (Send command)

 - Display command log (Data logging)

 - Display data sheet (Documentation)

 - Display contact data (Contact)